 - A conservation development trades smaller lot sizes (with reduced setbacks) and additional density in exchange for preserving common open space.
 This allows for more efficient layout of lots, streets and utilities, promotes a mix of housing and protects the natural character of an area through the preservation of open space, recreation areas, environmental features and scenic vistas. - 2.
-A conservation development must be a minimum size to ensure sufficient common open space can be incorporated into the subdivision design.

-- 3. Size thresholds are district-based and are listed in Sec.
+Open space thresholds are district-based and are listed in Sec.
 2.4.1.
-For projects under these minimum size thresholds, only the conventional option can be used. - 4.
-Applicants that choose to use the conservation development option must set aside 40% of the total project area as common open space.
+For projects under these minimum open space thresholds, only the conventional option can be used.

+3. Applicants that choose to use the conservation development option must set aside 40% of the total project area or the minimum district-based requirements, whichever is greater, as common open space.
 Requirements for the configuration, use and management of common open space are set forth in Article 2.5.
 Common Open Space Requirements.